Details of the differences between the Pomeranian and other German Spitz dog breeds.

 What is the difference between Pomeranian and German Spitz?

 The FCI countries include Pomeranians in the group of Spitz dogs as a Toy Spitz/ Pomeranian and the standard states that the height at the withers for Toy Spitz/ Pomeranian needs to be 20 cms +/- 2cm.
-Australia, the UK, the US, Canada and numerous other countries place the Pom in the toy dog category and he competes in the Toy group.
+Australia, the U.K., the U.S.A., Canada and numerous other countries place the Pom in the toy dog category and he competes in the Toy group.

 The Pom’s heavily-plumed tail lies flat and straight on his back.
 His buttocks are behind the tail’s set.
 The German Spitz’s tail curls over the back and is carried to one side or curls into a ring shape.